FairwindsOps/insights-docs/docs/technical-details/reports/aws-costs.md

 it can know precisely what you're spending on nodes and use that information to infer accurate workload costs.

+The AWS Costs Report is built on [AWS costs and Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html).

+The first step is to create the Athena infrastructure using Terraform, CloudFormation, etc. The CUR report is created by AWS and stored in AWS S3.
+The Athena process AWS collects CUR data from S3, and makes it available as a SQL table that can be queried.

+If you go to AWS Glue you can see there the infrastructure previously created to connect S3 CUR data into Athena.

 This requires some setup:
 * Ensure nodes for different clusters are tagged in a consistent way
     * E.g. nodes in your staging cluster have tag `cluster=staging` and your production cluster nodes have `cluster=prod`
-* Create an S3 bucket where billing data can be stored
+* From AWS CUR docs, create an S3 bucket where billing data can be stored
 * Create an Athena database for querying the S3 data
 * Create a Glue crawler to populate the data
 * Finally, install the insights-agent with the aws-costs report configured